develobing/develobing/README.md

  (Korean - Native, English - Upper Intermediate, Japenese - Biginner) [And Javascript]
 - Play the acoustic guitar for fun. 🎸
 - Highly interested in Javascript. 💻
-- Currently learning and using Vue.js, Node.js, and MongoDB for a real world app on my own.
+- Currently using React/Vue, Node, MongoDB and other related technologies.